 What is a Stage?

-A stagiaire is a trainee and a stage is a period spent in a kitchen, either at home or abroad, learning skills, cooking techniques and soaking in a different atmosphere.
+A stagiaire is a trainee chef and a stage is a period spent in a kitchen (either at home or abroad) learning skills, cooking techniques and experiencing a new and exciting atmosphere.
 Being a stagiaire is about exploring different cuisines, different management styles and brigades, and fundamentally working out what kind of a chef you are.

-At Way of the Chef, we understand that to be a chef is to be in a constant state of education, and staging is arguably the most greatest way to learn.
+At Way of the Chef, we understand that to be a chef is to be in a constant state of education and staging is arguably the greatest way to learn.

-Can you imagine taking a break from your usual chef duties and working for a week under Massimo Bottura at the one of the world’s best restaurants, Osteria Francescana in Italy?
-Or perhaps in Paris with Alain Passard at Arpège?
-Or maybe to experience classic British hotel dining under John Williams at The Ritz?
+Can you imagine taking a break from your usual chef duties and working for a week under Michel Roux Jr. at Le Gavroche?
+Or perhaps at Dinner by Heston under Ashley Palmer-Watts?
+Or even classic British hotel dining under John Williams at The Ritz?

 But how do you know which stage to take?
 What kind of restaurant would work best for you as a chef?
 Which cuisine?
 And where?

-We endeavour to stage in as many restaurants as possible across the UK and Europe in order to provide unique insight into the dynamic and varied world of the chef so as to provide inspiration for future stages.
+At Way of the Chef, we endeavour to stage in as many restaurants as possible across the UK in order to provide unique insight into the dynamic and varied world of the chef and provide inspiration for future stages.

-One, two and three star kitchens, little restaurants you’ve only heard of in passing, restaurants abroad and right at home, even bars, butchers, frigates and airports.
+One, two and three star kitchens, little restaurants you’ve only heard of in passing, countryside restaurants or London institutions, even bars, butchers, frigates and airports.
 Our goal is to cover the lot.

 About Way of the Chef

 Way of the Chef was founded by food and chef journalist, Tom Gatehouse.
-Tom writes a monthly column on his experiences as a stagiaire for Restaurant Magazine and is an industry expert on staging in kitchens.
-You might know him as “The Secret Stagiaire”.
+Tom is an industry expert on staging in kitchens and is closing in on 50 stages in kitchens across the UK and Europe.
+You might know him as “The Secret Stagiaire” through his column in Restaurant Magazine.

-Tom has written for a number of publications and organisations on the subject of staging in kitchens including The 50 Best BBVA Scholarship and The Commis Newspaper.
+Tom has written for a number of publications and organisations on the subject of staging in kitchens including the World’s 50 Best Restaurants Award and The Commis Newspaper.

 An eternal stagiaire, with a bit of sous chef now thrown in; Tom started Way of the Chef in order to showcase the benefits of staging in restaurants and to enflame the desires of chefs interested in experiencing something new.

-Tom is joined by experienced filmographer and former food writer at The Times, Chandos Elletson.
+Tom is joined at WOTC by experienced filmographer and former food writer at The Times, Chandos Elletson.

 Chandos was the first editor-at-large for Restaurant Magazine when it was created in 2001, was one of the original founders of The World’s 50 Best Restaurants Award, created The Chef’s Directory book series and was named Food Writer of the Year at the Glenfiddich Food and Drink Awards 2003.